tamagui/tamagui/next.md

 - 1.0

   - // TODO we should likely account for importance here to match CSS, right??
-  - kitchen sink
-    - select inside dialog - select modal comes up behind dialog
-    - card no bg
-    - placeholder input color dark
+  - kitchen sink placeholder input color dark
   - make create-tamagui-app test test using local changes somehow
   - delete / clean tamagui build on watch
   - light/dark theme change is re-rendering more than it should